Splunk Cloud Platform

 • Create a federated provider definition in Splunk Web.

-• Indicate whether you want Splunk software to create AWS Glue tables for CloudTrail datasets.
+• Indicate whether you want Splunk software to create and manage AWS Glue tables for CloudTrail datasets.

 • Generate policies based on the federated provider definition.
 Copy the policies and paste them into specific locations in the AWS account that the provider is associated with.